Geology and soils

 From Intuition to Research

 Terroir is more than the sum of its parts.
-It is the added value from climate, landscape, geology, and history that shapes the character of the wines.
+It is the added value of climate, landscape, geology, and history that shapes the character of the wines.

-The topography favouring southerly winds; a growing area that ranges from 200 to 1,000 metres above sea level; a microclimate that often varies enormously between locations – these and other factors make up the climate of Alto Adige’s winegrowing regions.
+The topography, which favors southern currents, a growing region that ranges from 200 to 1,000 meters above sea level, and a microclimate that often varies greatly from location to location—these and other factors characterize the climate of South Tyrol's wine-growing regions.